Circumferential Road 5: History

 On July 23, 2007, President Gloria Macapagal Arroyo announced in her State of the Nation Address that C-5 Road will be extended to northern Metro Manila up to the North Luzon Expressway in Valenzuela.
+On December 1, 2007, C-5 Extension's segment between Dr. Santos Avenue in Parañaque and South Luzon Expressway's West Service Road in Pasay was opened to the public.
+The Moonwalk Access Road in Pasay has been integrated as part of the extension.
 From April 2009 to June 2010, the NLEX–Mindanao Avenue Link (Harbor Link Segment 8.1) in Valenzuela and Congressional Avenue Extension from Tandang Sora to Luzon Avenues in Quezon City were constructed.
 Carlos P. Garcia Avenue Extension in the South Extension in Parañaque was also opened.
 In March 2015, the NLEX–Karuhatan Link (Harbor Link Segment 9) was opened to all motorists.
 The opening of Segment 9 from NLEx to MacArthur Highway in Karuhatan, Valenzuela served as a preparation for the Holy Week season.
 Presently, the Luzon Avenue Flyover connecting Tandang Sora and Luzon Avenues across Commonwealth Avenue is open to all motorists.
 Before the flyover's opening, the Congressional Avenue Extension from Visayas to Luzon Avenue was opened in 2010 to decongest heavy traffic in the Visayas–Tandang Sora Avenue Intersection.

 From September 2022 to April 2024, the C-5 Quirino Flyover, which crosses Diego Cera and Fruto Santos Avenues in Las Piñas, was constructed on the C-5 Extension.
 It opened on April 24, 2024.
+The flyover is allegedly built as a measure to block the construction of Phase 2 of the LRT Line 1 Cavite Extension, where its right of way passes through the land where the flyover currently stands.

 On November 19, 2024, Kaingin Service Road, which bypasses the Kaingin Road alignment in Santo Niño, Parañaque, was completed and was turned over by CAVITEX Infrastructure Corporation to the Parañaque City Government.
 It later officially became part of C-5 Extension's alignment, replacing Kaingin Road, which was later dismantled during the construction of CAVITEX–C-5 Link Segment 3B.

 Controversies

-In 2012, the Senate of the Philippines investigated the south extension project, which would pass several of Manny Villar's properties, such as Camella.
+In 2010, the Senate of the Philippines investigated the south extension project, which would pass several of Manny Villar's properties, such as Camella.
+The Senate concluded that Villar, as Senate president, intervened in the project to benefit his business interests.
+It also ordered Villar to return P6.22 billion to the government.
 The original extension, called the Manila–Cavite Toll Expressway Project (MCTEP), was already approved by the Senate and would have been made as a toll expressway.
 The project eventually resurrected as C-5 Southlink Expressway (now known as CAVITEX–C-5 Link).